absolute-quantum/cats-blender-plugin/README.md

   - This lets you decimate without loosing any shapekeys!
   - Full credit goes to **feilen**!
 Tons of thanks for this awesome feature <3
 - Cats is now fully compatible with Blender 2.90
+- Added "Show mmd_tools tabs" option to Settings
+  - This allows you show and hide the "MMD" and "Misc" tabs added by the mmd_tools plugin
 - Changed link to a new vrm importer since the old one dropped support
 - Fixed bug in "Apply as Rest Pose" and "Pose to Shape Key" in Blender 2.90
 - More fixes for Blender 2.90